syntpump/declensor/readme.md

 Every word has its suffix, so you need to create models for each of them in order to use in the future.

+`getModel` method also accept `minsize` argument, which determine size of the minimal producing suffix.

 ## Word declension
 Once you have bundle of models for different suffixes, you can use them to declense words.
 The syntax is following:
 ```